Illiam Dhone

-Illiam Dhone or Illiam Dhône (literally meaning 'Brown William' in English) (14 April 16082 January 1663), also known as William Christian, was a Manx politician and depending on viewpoint, patriot, rebel or traitor.
+Illiam Dhone or Illiam Dhône (literally meaning 'Brown William' in English; 14 April 1608 – 2 January 1663), also known as William Christian, was a Manx politician and depending on viewpoint, patriot, rebel or traitor.
 He was a son of Ewan Christian, a deemster.
 In Manx, Illiam Dhone literally translates to Brown William—an epithet he received due to his dark hair—and in English he was called Brown-haired William.
 Dhone was a significant figure in the Isle of Man during the English Civil War and the Manx Rebellion of 1651.
 He was executed for high treason in 1663.
 In the centuries after his death he has become a "martyr and folk-hero, a symbol of the Island's cherished freedoms and traditional rights".

 Early years and family

 Little is known about Dhone's early years.
 He was the third surviving son and youngest heir of Ewan Christian and his wife Katherine Harrison of Bankfield, Eastholme.
-Dhone was most likely born at the family property in Derbyhaven at Ronaldsway in the parish of Malew in the south-east of the Island.
+Dhone was most likely born at the family property in Derbyhaven at Ronaldsway in the parish of Malew in the south-east of the island.
 The Derbyhaven farmhouse known as Ronaldsway House was demolished in the 1940s to accommodate the development of Ronaldsway Airport.

 Ewan Christian was an important political figure in the Isle of Man, holding the offices of deputy-governor of Peel Castle and deemster, a position he held for 51 years.
-He was also a noted opponent of Lord of Mann, James Stanley, 7th Earl of Derby.
-Their dispute concerned the old feudal system of property ownership, the tenure of the straw, which the Earl wished to abolish.
+He was also a noted opponent of the Lord of Mann James Stanley, 7th Earl of Derby.
+Their dispute concerned the old feudal system of property ownership, the "tenure of the straw", which the Earl wished to abolish.
 This system gave the tenants perpetual ownership and the right to pass their property to their children without the consent of the Lord of Mann.
 Stanley wanted to reform the system and make it a lease over three generations.
 Ewan Christian opposed the reform, but Stanley threatened to lease the Christians' property at Ronaldsway to John Corrin, a descendant of a previous claimant to the estate.
 Ewan Christian eventually conceded and bequeathed his estate in 1643 to his third son, William.

 Edward Christian, a distant cousin of Dhone's and the Governor of the Isle of Man, was imprisoned for plotting against the Stanley family in 1643.
 He was imprisoned for eight years until James Stanley was executed in 1651, but in 1659 he was once again imprisoned for treason in Peel Castle, where he died years later.